matteofiorini92/restaurants-reviews/README.md

 - CSS for some custom styling of the website
 - [Materialize](https://materializecss.com/) to use the grid system, pre-formatted buttons, colors and panel cards
 - [JQuery](https://code.jquery.com/) to initiate some interactive elements of the materialize framework
-- [Jinja](jinja.palletsprojects.com) to re-use common elements of different pages with templates
+- [Jinja](jinja.palletsprojects.com) to reuse common elements of different pages with templates
 - [Flask](https://flask.palletsprojects.com/) to write the python part of the project

 ### Applications